 Pinglin Organic Bai Rui Xiang "White Rock" Baozhong Oolong Tea - Spring 2020Taiwan Sourcing

 A famous Wu Yi Rock Tea varietal, Bai Rui Xiang, is pretty much a legend to the market now.
 It has over 100 years of history as another varietal "Bai Sui Xiang" (百歲香).
-What you will often find in the market that has name "Bai Rui Xiang," is mostly just a new varietal called "Rui Xiang" (瑞香) invented in 2003 in China.
+What you will often find in the market that has name "Bai Rui Xiang" (百瑞香) as their tea name, is mostly just a tea made of new varietal called "Rui Xiang" (瑞香) invented in 2003 in China.
 We had such opportunity with this varietal here in Taiwan is more than a miracle, but also the good well from the nature.

 Meet Mr. Chen, who is a retired engineer that grows some of the best tea trees in Taiwan right now.
 Mr. Chen discovered a couple of ancient tea trees at the bottom of the valley years ago.
 These ancient tea trees were growing under the forest with strong vitality, so he decided to use the technique of "cuttage" to grow this tea trees at his own plantation.
 He later discovered this varietal was "Bai Rui Xiang" with some experts, and also realized the tea trees he did cuttage from are over a hundred years old at least.